hiralchudasam/Ai_Voice_Agent/Ai_Voice_Agent-main/README.md

   - Persisting chat history in a lightweight database (SQLite, Redis)
   - Customizing UI themes or swapping in alternative voices
 Feel free to iterate, share your tweaks on LinkedIn, and keep building on this modular foundation!

+Try and use the API keys provided by the user rather than the ones from the .env file - Add a config section in the UI to allow the user to enter their API keys for the services you are using.
+This can be in a sidebar, or in a dialog box.